-Load: A collective term used to describe all the goods equipment and materials that are put into a WD at any one time for the purpose of processing it by an operating cycle.
+Load: a collective term used to describe all the goods equipment and materials that are put into a WD at any one time for the purpose of processing it by an operating cycle.

-Medical device: see BS EN 46001: 1997.
+Medical device: see BS EN 46001: 1997 'Specification for application of EN ISO 9001 to the manufacture of medical devices'.